If you love facts, trivia, and French culture, you’ll love this list of lesser-known and fascinating Facts about France.

 As a result, France has become a true ethnic melting pot with a patchwork of local customs and regional differences that date back thousands of years.

-Only adding to the complexity of the French population’s customs and ethnic mix are the large waves of immigration from Spain, Poland, Italy, Portugal, and North African in the past hundred years.
+Only adding to the complexity of the French population’s customs and ethnic mix are the large waves of immigration from Spain, Poland, Italy, Portugal, and North Africa in the past hundred years.

-France’s Ancestors: Here a summary of different ethnic peoples that inhabited France and surrounding areas:
+France’s Ancestors: Here is a summary of different ethnic peoples that inhabited France and surrounding areas: